NamikoMachida/Final_Project/README.md

 ```

 #### __4. Text value capitalization__
-Since all the downloaded data comes in lowercases, case convertion is conducted for certain columns by using two newly created functions, `cap_head` and `cap_head_age` (these are stored in the bottom of .R file).
+Since all the downloaded data comes in lowercases, case convertion is conducted for certain columns by using two newly created functions, `cap_head` and `cap_head_age` (these are stored in the bottom of [functions.R](https://github.com/NamikoMachida/Final_Project/blob/Namiko/functions.R)).
 `cap_head` function works to capitalize the first letters of all words in a character string.
 In here, `text <- strsplit(string, "")[[1]]` splits `string` object by words and convert them into a character vector called `text`.
 Then, `substring(text, 1,1)` takes all the first letters from `text` vector, which will be converted into uppercase letters by `toupper()` function.
 Finally, `paste(text, collapse = " ")` outputs the case converted elements of `text` vector in space separated format.
 ```
 # cap_head function